skryptz5m/burglary-docs/install.md

 You must add all of the items above to your item list, qb-core -> shared -> items.lua or shared.lua

-## Enabling XP/Levels
-You can find the boss_reputation.sql file in the qb-burglary folder.
-You must add the boss_reputation table to your database, you can do this by importing the "boss_reputation.sql" file

 ## Finding the bossman

 You can change the bossman coords in cl_public.lua.
 Bossman options will be moved to the main config once rewritten.